 Default setting.
-Objects compiled with this option use the locale support provided with the ILE C/C++ compiler and run time, using locale objects of type LOCALE.
-This option is only valid for programs that run on V3R7 and later releases of the i5/OS operating system.
+Objects compiled with this option use the locale support provided with the ILE C/C++ compiler and runtime, using locale objects of type LOCALE.
+This option is only valid for programs that run on V3R7 and later releases of the IBM i operating system.